-Framing is another very easy photography composition technique to learn.
-It quite literally is what it says on the tin.
-Like many techniques, framing in photography composition is often combined with other composition techniques to create beautiful and interesting images.
+Framing is another very easy photography composition technique to learn as it quite literally is what it says on the tin.
+Framing techniques in photography frame the main subject to draw the viewer’s attention and add a sense of depth to portraits.
+Like many techniques, framing in photography composition is often combined with other composition techniques to create more interesting images.

-Here are some examples of objects to look out for when you want to frame your subject:
+Here are some examples of objects you can use for framing the main subject:

 - Tree branches